Chouffe/chouffe.github.com/_posts/2019-05-25-image-record-iter.markdown

 From the Oxford-IIIT Dataset website:

 > A 37 category pet dataset with roughly 200 images for each class.
-The images have a large variations in scale, pose and lighting.
+The images have a large variation in scale, pose and lighting.
 Can also be used for localization.

 Below are some pet classes from this dataset